What part of grip mounting is most important?

 Do I need to use O-rings with Hex Drive Bushings?
 No. Without O-rings they will perform the same as standard 1911 grip bushings.
 However, there are several benefits to using both O-rings.
 (1) They prevent abrasive grips from scuffing the frame by shifting during discharge.
 (2) They prevent grip screws from loosening.
 (3) They provide an overall tighter grip mounting for optimal performance.
 (4) The Hex Drive feature is helpful when installing and removing the bushings…the O-rings are helpful every time you fire your gun.

 Will the Challis O-rings work with standard 1911 grip bushings?
 The grip screw O-rings will work with any 1911 grip screw.
-Challis bushing O-rings are for use only with Hex Drive Bushings.
-They are not compatible with standard 1911 grip bushings.
+Challis bushing O-rings are for use only with Challis Hex Drive Bushings; they are not compatible with standard 1911 grip bushings.
+If you don't have our bushings, use of grip screw O-rings will help keep your screws tight and will also contribute to keeping the bushings tight.

 How are the Challis Grip Screw O-rings different than the #60 O-rings that have long been used to prevent loose screws?
-They perform the same, but are much smaller and will not cause the grip screws to stand proud of the grip like #60 O-rings do.
+They both prevent grip screws from loosening, but our O-rings are much smaller and will not cause the grip screws to stand proud of the grip like #60 O-rings do.

 Are special tools required to install or remove Hex Drive Bushings?
 No. they can be driven by a standard 7/32” nut driver.
-They can be also be driven with a socket wrench, but great care should be used to avoid excessive torque, which can strip the threads in the frame.
-We sell two tools for use with our bushings: One is a simple nut driver.
-The other is a torque limiting nut driver that will install the bushings in a steel frame with the proper amount of torque, without worry about applying excessive torque (not suitable for use with aluminum or titanium frames).
+They can also be driven with a socket wrench, but great care should be used to avoid excessive torque, which can strip the bushing and possibly the threads in the frame.
+We sell a high quality nut driver that is well suited to the task.
+It can be found in the tools section of the parts store.

 How much torque should be used to install Hex Drive Bushings?
-We recommend 27 in-lbs max torque when installing our bushings in a steel frame.
-We suggest 18 in lbs max torque for aluminum frames.
-We have not tested titanium frames and so we have no recommendation.
+We recommend 18 in-lbs torque when installing our bushings in a steel and aluminum frames.

 Should Loctite be used when installing Hex Drive Bushings?
-If our bushings are installed with the proper torque and used with the bushing and grip screw O-rings, they do not require Loctite.
+If our bushings are installed with the proper torque and used with the bushing O-rings they do not require Loctite.
 If you feel the need to use Loctite, we recommend blue.

 How is your Frame Repair Tap (oversize) different than other taps?
 It saves a step and assures the proper size of hole.
 It will cut the same size threads as similar taps, but it has a special grind on the end that reams the hole to the proper size prior to cutting the threads.
 There is no need to use a drill to size the hole before tapping.
 As with any tap, a guide should be used to hold it perpendicular to the frame.

 When should I use Repair (oversize) Hex Drive Bushings?
 These bushings have a larger external thread and are used to repair a stripped frame.
-The proper tap is required to cut the oversize threads.
+Only use them if you have stripped threads in your frame.
+A special tap is required to cut the oversize threads.
 Our Oversize Tap is an excellent tool with our special reamer grind that sizes the hole before cutting the threads.

 Will the Challis Bushing Extractors remove all slotted bushings?
-There are some bushings that have a narrower slot than a standard 1911 grip bushing.
+There are some bushings (VZ Universal) that have a narrower slot than a standard 1911 grip bushing.
 If the slot is narrower than 0.045”, our extractors will not work.
-The slim extractor should be used to remove bushings less than standard height (~0.170” above the frame).
-Bushings less than 0.060” (~1/16”) cannot be removed with our slim extractor, however we can modify the extractor to accommodate shorter bushings.
-Please phone if you need a modified extractor.
+The full size extractor should be used for full size (standard) bushings, which stand ~0.170” above the frame).
+The slim extractor should be used to remove slim bushings which stand about ~0.060" (1/16)above the frame.
+Bushings less than 0.060”, such as are used on the Colt Defender, cannot be removed with our slim extractor, Use my Colt Defender Bushing Extractor for these super-short bushings.

 Why is the Slim Hex Drive Bushing so much taller than the common slim bushing?
 One reason is that it has to be taller in order to have a sufficient hex to transfer the installation/removal torque.
 The fact is that most slim bushings are too short to properly support the mounted grips.
 This is because the typical counterbore on the bottom of the grip is about 1/16” deep and the typical slim bushing is about 1/16” tall.
 This leaves little or no overlap to resist side loads applied to the grips during discharge.
-If the bushing doesn’t extend a material distance into the through bore, the grip screws have to carry the load; something they were never intended to do.
-Unless a grip is less than about 0.180” thick, our Slim Hex Drive Bushings are far superior to a standard slim bushing.
+If the bushing doesn’t extend a material distance into the through bore the grip screws have to carry the load which they are not intended to do.
+Unless a grip is less than about 0.185” thick, our Slim Hex Drive Bushings are far superior to a standard slim bushing.
 The most common slim grips are about 0.190” thick.

 Is it necessary to remove staking or heat Loctite in order to remove standard 1911 bushings?
 The Challis Bushing Extractor will remove most bushings that have been staked or installed with Loctite.
 In some cases a bushing will need to be heated to soften the Loctite in order to remove it.
 Caution should be used when removing staked bushings from an aluminum frame as the threads in the frame can be damaged...if you are unsure, it is safest to seek help from a pistolsmith familiar with 1911s.

 How many O-rings should I buy?
-We suggest you purchase a set of four bushing O-rings for every set of four bushings.
-If you remove your grips often, it is a good idea to buy more grip screw O-rings because they do their job by getting smashed and will therefore wear out after several uses.
+We suggest you purchase a set of 8 bushing O-rings for every set of four bushings.
+If you remove your grips often, it is a good idea to buy 24 grip screw O-rings because they do their job by getting smashed and will therefore wear out after several uses.

 How much torque do you recommend for grip screws?
-When using the Challis Hex Drive Bushing system with both O-rings, we suggest the grip screws be installed with 5 in/lbs of torque for wood grips.
+When using the Challis Hex Drive Bushing system with both bushing and grip screw O-rings we suggest the grip screws be installed with 5 in/lbs of torque for wood grips.
 Higher torque may cause the wood to crush over time.
-Up to 12 in/lbs can be used for hard materials, but with any material 5 in/lbs is sufficient to hold the grips tight and prevent grip screws from loosening.
+Up to 10 in/lbs can be used for hard materials, but with any grip material 5 in/lbs is sufficient to hold the grips tight and prevent grip screws from loosening if you are using our O-rings.
+More torque is detrimental.

 When should I use Extra Slim Bushings?
 Extra Slim Bushings should be used for grips that are less than 0.185" thick.
 They are not suitable for grips that are less than 0.156" (5/32") thick